eriksf/tacc-reproducible-git/docs/reproducibility_git_05.rst

 .. code-block:: bash

-   $ git checkout cfe5306 notes.txt
+   $ git checkout 040f18c notes.txt
+   Updated 1 path from c547ab2
    $ cat notes.txt
    Part 1: The Basics of Git
    * Git is used for version control